silaseverett/aws-elk-data-stream/README.md

 ## Modifying the platform
-When you want someone to then modify the analytics platform you have just built start here.
-These notes assume you have login permissions to AWS Cloud Services, a basic knowledge of Amazon Cloud, Twitter, Webhose.io, and command line interface commands.
-The object of these instructions are to (1) enable changes to the search terms used for filtering web documents into Elasticsearch and Kibana and (2) basic maintanence of the tool in cases where it needs to be restarted.
+When you want to then modify the analytics platform you have just built start here, some basic guidance here, such as you might want to (1) enable changes to the search terms used for filtering web documents into Elasticsearch and Kibana and (2) basic maintanence of the tool in cases where it needs to be restarted.